 But it is also a strategy game.
 The key characteristic of a strategy game — checkers, chess, “Monopoly” and “Risk”, for example —is that it has ‘victory conditions’.
 Rules by which one individual (or team) can win.

-To make the game work for repeated play, there is also a ‘restart mechanic’ after each victory, where the board state is reset to allow players start the game again on (more or less) equal footing.
+To make the game work for repeated play, there is also a ‘restart mechanic’ after each victory, where the board state is reset to allow players to start the game again on (more or less) equal footing.

 What is a ‘restart mechanic’?

 A ‘restart mechanic’ is exactly that: a way of returning the game to a start-state, so players will remain interested in playing the game.
 It is a necessary ingredient to making the game work over time.